(2008 Feb blog post)

 That's about all I can think of for now.
 These laws, when implemented, would go a long way toward getting this country back to being a place we can be proud of.

-In the minds of most citizens (like many in the 80-plus percent who disapprove of the job the Congress is doing), "free enterprise" = "free greed" = "it's OK to do ANY thing to your neighbor, to get his/her money or property".]
+In the minds of many citizens, "free enterprise" = "free greed" = "it's OK to do ANY thing to your neighbor, to get his/her money or property".

 If you would please see to it that the topics listed above are more than adequately addressed, then I would be glad to contribute to your campaign coffers.